 Amounts outstanding under the senior credit facility accrue interest, at our option, at a rate per annum equal to either: (1) the base rate, as defined in the senior credit facility, or (2) an adjusted Eurodollar rate, as defined in the senior credit facility, in each case plus an applicable interest margin.
 The applicable interest margin for the term loan is initially 3.50% for Eurodollar rate loans and 2.50% for base rate loans.
-The applicable interest margin for the revolving loan facility is initially 3.00% for Eurodollar rate loans and 2.00% for base rate loans.
+The applicable interest margins for the revolving loan facility is initially 3.00% for Eurodollar rate loans.
 Effective March 31, 2002, the applicable interest margins for the term loan and the revolving loan facility are subject to quarterly reductions based on our achievement of certain leverage ratios.
 The interest rate otherwise payable under the senior credit facility would increase by 2.0% per annum during the continuance of a payment default.
 Interest on the term loan is payable at the end of interest rate reset periods, which vary in length but in no case exceed six months.
 Interest on the revolving loan facility is payable quarterly.
 The effective interest rate on variable rate senior credit facility borrowings outstanding at December 28, 2002 and December 29, 2001 was 4.9% and 5.8%.

-Remaining principal borrowings under the term loan are due and payable in an installment of \$312,500 on December 31, 2002, nineteen quarterly installments of \$300,267 from March 31, 2003 through September 30, 2007 and four quarterly payments of approximately \$28.2 million from December 31, 2007 through September 30, 2008.
-Our quarterly installments from March 31, 2003 through September 30, 2007 have been reduced from \$312,500 to \$300,267 and our four quarterly payments from December 31, 2007 through September 30, 2008 have been reduced from \$29.4 million to \$28.2 million due to a \$4.8 million excess cash flow condition payment made, as described below.
+Remaining principal borrowings under the term loan are due and payable in an installment of \$312,500 on December 31, 2002, nineteen quarterly installments of \$300,267 from March 31, 2003 through September 30, 2007 and four quarterly payments of approximately \$28.2 million from December 31, 2007 through September 30, 2007 have been reduced from \$312,500 to \$300,267 and our four quarterly payments from December 31, 2003 through September 30, 2007 have been reduced from \$312,500 to \$300,267 and our four quarterly payments from December 31, 2007 through September 30, 2008 have been reduced from \$29.4 million to \$28.2 million due to a \$4.8 million excess cash flow condition payment made, as described below.
 Any outstanding balance on the revolving loan facility, which includes letters of credit, is payable in full on August 15, 2006.